attrib07/Geeknavi-/README.md

     Processing time will depend on the length of the file - hour long lectures may take several minutes to process.

-## Future Plans : Comming Soon
+## Future Plans :

+    Comming Soon :
+    ```bash
-- Allow you to ask questions about the course material to get specific answers tailored to the lecture content.
+    1. Allow you to ask questions about the course material to get specific answers tailored to the lecture content.
-- Allow you to create Diagrams of course/module (flowchat and sequences)
+    2. Allow you to create Diagrams of course/module (flowchat and sequences)
-- New UI for Geeknavi
+    3. New UI for Geeknavi
-    - Optional : Upload chat.txt
+    4. Optional : Upload chat.txt and Ppt.
-    - Optional : Add referance for a compehensive note
+    5. Optional : Add referance for a compehensive note
-    - Optional : Upload Ppt
-- Share on x
+    ```

 ## Team - Gen4

 Name |Discord Name with Email]